 \subsubsection{Clinical Triage Dataset}

-The Clinical Triage Dataset is derived from a Canadian provincial health service.
-The dataset contains triage notes authored by nurses based on telephone triage dialogue with calling patients, along with the recommended care disposition and a rationale for that disposition choice.
-Specific data source details are omitted to preserve anonymity.
+The Clinical Triage Dataset is derived from Alberta Health Link 811, a provincial telephone-based health advice service operated by Alberta Health Services (AHS), Canada.
+The dataset contains triage notes authored by nurses during telephone consultations with patients, along with the recommended care disposition and a rationale explaining the decision.

-\textbf{Task:} Given a nurse triage note, predict a disposition (care pathway) and generate a rationale for the decision.
-The label space consists of 12 classes ranging from low (Home Care) to high urgency (Go to Emergency Department (ED) now).\footnote{A complete list of the 12 disposition classes is provided in the Appendix, Subsection~\ref{subsec:definitions}}
+\textbf{Task:} Given a nurse triage note, predict a disposition (care pathway) and generate a rationale for that recommendation.
+The label space consists of 12 classes ranging from low (Home Care) to high urgency (e.g., "Go to Emergency Department (ED) now").\footnote{A complete list of the 12 disposition classes is provided in the Appendix, Subsection~\ref{subsec:definitions}}

 \textbf{Rationale sources:} We use three versions of rationales to assess source robustness: \begin{itemize} \item Nurse-authored rationales (original) \item Nurse post-processed rationales (lightly edited by an LLM) \item LLM-generated rationales (full generation using an LLM) \end{itemize} Table \ref{tab:rationale_sources_samples} shows sample rationales of each type.
-The post-processed version is there because the original version consists of atomic facts and are not always grammatically correct.
-We use \footnote{All prompts used are provided in the Appendix, Subsection~\ref{subsec:prompts}.} a Qwen-3 8B \cite{qwen3technicalreport} model to convert them into grammatically correct full sentences without adding new information.
+The post-processed version is there because the original version consists of atomic facts and is not always grammatically correct.
+We use\footnote{All prompts used are provided in the Appendix, Subsection ~\ref{subsec:prompts}.} a Qwen-3 8B \cite{qwen3technicalreport} model to convert them into grammatically correct full sentences without adding new information.
 For LLM-generated notes, we provide the model the triage note and disposition and ask it to explain why the disposition was chosen.
 For experiments on the whole dataset, we used the LLM-generated rationales.

 \newcolumntype{Y}{>{ \arraybackslash}X}